raghavan/PomoSync-MacOS/README.md

 # ActivityTracker
-> MacOS activity sync to airtable
+App to run pomodoro timers and sync activities to your airtable.
+Supported on Mac and Windows desktop.

 # Requirements
 > - Install [nodejs](https://nodejs.org/en/download/)